Helmholtz-UFZ/saqc/docs/funcs/SoilMoisture.md

    $` y_{k-j} + y_{k-j+1} + ... + y_{k} \le `$ `sensor_depth` $`\cdot`$ `sensor_accuracy` $`\cdot`$ `soil_porosity`

-This Function is an implementation of the precipitation based flagging presented in [1] and all default parameter values are taken from this publication.
+This function is an implementation of the precipitation based flagging presented in [1] and all default parameter values are taken from this publication.